Technical Details

 This port provides the I/Os, supply voltage, and communication interfaces (I²C, UART, SPI) needed for various applications with the device.
 Although the socket is similar to the RJ45 socket, it is not for Ethernet communication.
 Instead, it provides access to Raspberry Pi's I/O pins for custom extensions.

 When powering on the ALPON X4, the 5V pin on the I/O port is initially off.
-To activate the I/O power and signal communication, the GPIO 21 pin must be set to logic HIGH (1).
-If there is a short circuit or an overcurrent condition on the I/O power line, it will enter a protection mode.
-As long as the short circuit persists, the GPIO 20 pin will remain at logic LOW(0).
-Once the short circuit is resolved, the GPIO 20 pin will switch to logic HIGH(1).
+To activate the I/O power and signal communication, GPIO 21 must be set to logic HIGH (1).
+If there is a short circuit or overcurrent on the I/O power line, the port enters protection mode.
+GPIO 20 will remain LOW while the fault persists, then return HIGH once resolved.

-Accessing and using the pins is also possible with RJ45 to terminal block adapters, available as ALPON X4 accessories.
-When these adapters are attached, the GPIO port pins are configured as shown below.
+When RJ45-to-terminal block adapters are attached, the GPIO port pins are configured as shown in the diagram below.

 Integration and Programming